At a glance

 The Eugene O’Neill Theatre offers D-Scriptive devices for the blind, I-Caption devices for the deaf, audio induction neck loops for those who have a “T” switch on their hearing aid or cochlear implant, infrared headsets to enhance sound and dialogue, and Showtrans devices in Japanese, Portuguese, and Spanish.
 If an assistive device would help you enjoy the show, please visit the headset booth in the Orchestra Bar lobby.
 There is no charge, but a valid photo ID is required as a deposit.

-There is an accessible restroom is available in The Time Hotel directly adjacent to the theatre at 224 West 49th Street.
+An accessible restroom is available in The Time Hotel directly adjacent to the theatre at 224 West 49th Street.
 A member of the theatre staff will be more than happy to guide guests needing an accessible restroom to The Time Hotel.↑ back to the top